Archaeological Ruins of Kottadamuhela in Yala National Park (යාල කොටාදැමූහෙළ පුරාවිද්යා නටබුන්)

 Loading...

-Yala National Park, including 5 blocks and the adjoining Kumana National Park consist of one of the largest land areas of Sri Lanka which wildlife roam free.
-Although a wildlife park now, many centauries ago, This area was covered in thriving cities of the Ruhuna Magama kingdom.
+Yala National Park, including 5 blocks and the adjoining Kumana National Park consists of one of the largest land areas of Sri Lanka where wildlife roam free.
+Although a wildlife park now, many centuries ago, This area was covered in thriving cities of the Ruhuna Magama kingdom.

-Kottadamuhela is one of the many rocky outcrops in Yala with ruins of the ancient Rununu kingdom in the pre christian era.
-This rock lies inside Yala Block 2 which a Strict Nature Reserve where no visitors are allowed.
-This site consists of two ruined stupas on the peaks and number of caves with dripledges with Brahmi inscriptions.
-These inscriptions have been dated to 2nd century BCE (Punchihewa, 2004).
+Kottadamuhela is one of the many rocky outcrops in Yala with ruins of the ancient Rununu kingdom in the pre-Christian era.
+This rock lies inside Yala Block 2 which is a Strict Nature Reserve where no visitors are allowed.
+This site consists of two ruined stupas on the peaks and several caves with drip ledges with Brahmi inscriptions.
+These inscriptions have been dated to the 2nd century BCE (Punchihewa, 2004).

-With the inscriptions in Bowattegala, Kottadamuhela, Henannegala, Kal-Udupotana and Kusalankanda, parts of this dynasty has been re created as below;
+With the inscriptions in Bowattegala, Kottadamuhela, Henannegala, Kal-Udupotana and Kusalankanda, parts of this dynasty have been re-created as below;

 List of Archaeological Sites inside Yala and Kumana National Parks